 We’ve covered important items that parents need to be aware of, but what about the manufacturers’ responsibilities to consumers?
 Before being approved, all car seats are subjected to several different types of tests.
 Their construction must meet certain requirements concerning materials, belt buckles, and performance in crash tests.
 Car seats that meet the standards come with a label that indicates the height and weight of children they are designed to support, the date of manufacture, the model name and number of the car seat, and the name of the manufacturer.

 If you’re buying a car seat from an unconventional source, you must take extra care to ensure it is compliant with local regulations.
 If you’re buying a second hand car seat, you should always make sure the car seat is structurally sound, has no signs of being in an accident, and properly fits your child.

 When it comes to car accidents involving children, it’s my job to hold the at-fault driver responsible.
 Make sure that you do your part to keep young passengers safe to reduce injuries if a car accident happens.

-If you have questions about a car accident, or what happens when a seatbelt isn’t worn at the time of an accident, call NOVA Injury Law now.
+If you are looking for a car accident lawyer in Halifax or have any questions regarding what happenes when a seatbelt isn’t worn at the time of an accident, call NOVA Injury Law now.
 We offer FREE CASE REVIEW at 1-800-262-8104 for all car accidents – you’ll learn about the law, your injury claim, and what we can do to help.